 - The broadcast is always recorded a few days before Christmas.

 - The Queen’s Speech addresses global, national and personal events.

-- The Christmas message is always broadcast at 3.00pm on Christmas Day.
+- Last but not least, the Christmas message is always broadcast at 3pm on Christmas Day.

 Where to watch the 2014 Christmas Day speech

-You can watch the Queen’s Christmas Broadcast at 3pm GMT live on The Royal Channel, the British monarchy’s official YouTube channel.
+You can watch the Queen’s Christmas Broadcast at 3pm GMT on BBC One.
+It’s also available on The Royal Channel, the British monarchy’s official YouTube channel.